 SW

 Professional Writing Seminar

-Clear and effective communication skills are necessary for social service delivery.
-This course assists students with acquiring and improving professional writing skills.
+Clear and effective communication skills using inclusive, culturally responsive, and non-oppressive language are necessary for social service delivery.
+This course assist students with acquiring and improving professional writing skills.
 Students in this class will practice writing skills necessary for serving clients in a variety of practice settings.
-These skills include drafting client-centered case documentation, writing goals and objectives, using technology to find evidence that informs service delivery, and advocating for clients in writing.
+These skills include using feedback and self-assessment to improve writing, critically analyzing source material that informs practice, drafting client-centered case documentation, and advocating for micro, mezzo and micro clients in writing.

+SW